volfpeter/user-blueprint/README.md

 # Flask user handler blueprint

-Flask blueprint that provides all the user handling features that are required by a web application in a database-independent way, including:
+Lightweight Flask blueprint that provides all the user handling features that are required by a web application in a database-independent way, including:

 - User registration, login and session management.
 - Password reset functionality with JWTs.
 - Automatic, safe password handling using [Argon2](https://en.wikipedia.org/wiki/Argon2).

 The blueprint provides the following routes for a web application: `/login`, `/logout`, `/register`, `/request_password_reset`, `/reset/<token>` and `/verify/<token>`.
-All these routes interact with the user database through an instance of the `UserHandler` class that is a decorator-based database interface, similar to `Flask-Login`'s `LoginManager`.
+All these routes interact with the user database through an instance of the `UserHandler` class that is a decorator-based database interface, similar in style to `Flask-Login`'s `LoginManager`.
 All the blueprint routes are backed by ready-to-use HTML templates that are formatted using [BlueprintJS](http://blueprintjs.com/docs/v2/).

 ## Installation